rockettheme/docs/Docs/joomla/extensions/rokfeaturetable/rokfeaturetable_use.md

 Module Options
 -----
-You can access RokFeatureTable's main module settings by navigating to **Admin -> Appearance -> modules -> RokFeatureTable**.
+You can access RokFeatureTable's main module settings by navigating to **Administrator -> Extensions Manager -> Modules -> RokFeatureTable**.
 Any changes you make here will be reflected in a single occurrence of the RokFeatureTable module on the frontend of your site.

 ![][module1]